No Threat To Neighborhood After Englewood Killing, Authorities Say

 Police asked residents in the Tributary Woods West development near Argonne Park to check their home surveillance cameras for the time period between 5 a.m. and 6:15 a.m.
 Sept.
 30.

-Meanwhile, they combed the neighborhood, searching drains and other spots after the victim's body was found at a home on Mevan Avenue.
-He'd been shot, law enforcement sources said.
+Meanwhile, they combed the neighborhood, searching drains and other spots after a 911 call at 5:55 a.m. brought them to 6 Mevan Avenue, where they found the body of Jason Hidalgo, 35.

-Bergen County Prosecutor Mark Musella confirmed that his detectives are leading the investigation in a brief statement shortly before 9:30 a.m.
+"Additional information will be provided as it becomes available, but the shooting appears to be an isolated incident," the prosecutor said.

-They were being assisted by city police, the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence, and the Bergen County Medical Examiner's Office.
+Detectives from Musella's Major Crimes Unit were investigating, assisted by city police, the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence, and the Bergen County Medical Examiner's Office.

-The victim's name was temporarily being withheld pending notification of next of kin, the prosecutor said.
-Developments were expected to be released sometime Saturday afternoon, law enforcement sources said.

 "I was given an assurance that there is a suspect and that the community is not at risk," Mayor Michael Wildes said.
 "That's all I know."